simonchalder/Stock-Screener/README.md

 Requests library Page: https://2.python-requests.org/en/master/

+All data taken from the Alpha Vantage API: https://www.alphavantage.co/documentation/

 Stock Screener is a desktop GUI application for screening a particular stock against logical criteria to determine if the stock is worthy of further investigation

 The criteria used in this application are taken from Robbie Burns book 'The Naked Trader: How Anyone Can Make Money Trading Shares'